-Docs / API & Reference / API access
+Docs / Integrations & API / API access

 API access

-Create and manage API tokens for the ScoutDNS Operator API.
-Bearer-token authentication, self-service token lifecycle, OpenAPI reference on SwaggerHub.
+Create and manage API keys for the ScoutDNS Operator API under Settings, API Keys.
+Bearer-token authentication, key lifecycle, OpenAPI reference on SwaggerHub.

-The ScoutDNS Operator API exposes the same primitives as the Admin Console, sites, networks, policies, allow/block lists, activity, and reports, as a REST/JSON service.
-Admins self-manage their own tokens.
+The ScoutDNS Operator API exposes the same primitives as the console, sites, networks, policies, allow/block lists, activity, and reports, as a REST/JSON service.
+Admins self-manage the account’s keys under Settings → API Keys.

 [!NOTE] This article covers the public Operator API.
 For access to specialized APIs (e.g. the OEM API), contact support directly.

-3. Use Copy to grab the token value.
+3. Use the Copy button in the API Key column to grab the key value.

 Authenticate API requests

-Send the token as a bearer credential in the Authorization header on every request:
+Send the key as a bearer credential in the Authorization header on every request:

 curl -H "Authorization: Bearer <YOUR_TOKEN>" \